 Punctuation past and present: A new word order

 Are you manic about misplaced Being Mad commas?
 Apoplectic over rogue apostrophes?
 Distressed by the disappearing question mark?
 You don’t have to be an outspoken member of the punctuation police to know the significance those swirls, curls, dots, and dashes play in every reader and writer’s life.
-But in this digital-infused age, many of those markers have been turned on their little charcoal heads.
+But in this digital-infused age, many markers have been turned on their little charcoal heads.

 As we observe National Punctuation Day on Saturday, it might be helpful to look back at the genesis of the punctuation playbook – and help us navigate a new word order of breathless texts and tweets, one in which markers are MIA or carry a different meaning.
-Ancient text in many cultures featured logograms that represented a word or a phrase.
-There was no need for spacing and punctuation because the meaning of the symbol was self-contained.
+Ancient text in many cultures featured logograms representing a word or a phrase.
+There was no need for spacing and punctuation because the purpose of the symbol was self-contained.
 When early alphabetic writing took root, there was no upper or lower case, no pauses—just an endless train of text that could be difficult to digest.

 READ MORE :